cangorur/human_robot_collaboration/code/results/userStudies_exp2_results/participants/readme.md

 Part-7: Mathias.
 Couldnt follow the tasks at all.
 But always stubbornly taking the cubes.
 A lot of fluctuations between the tasks (in terms of what he wants, success rates etc.) Eventually didnt like the robot's adaptation.
 Part-8: Tobias.
 Very nice collaboration.
 Robot estimated the type very well after the 4th task and fixated on a policy which kept the success rate and the collaboraiton smooth.
 Tobi was happy with it.
 Part-9: Nils.
 Very nice collaboration also.
 He built expertise homogenously in time.
 The robot picked the right policy towards the end (to wait and observe).
+Part-10: Felix, high school student.
+Smooth and very stable collaboration (always the same success rate and so)